Choosing Safe Toys

 Try to be smart about your toy purchases.
 If you’re shopping for toddlers or babies, who tend to put things in their mouths, try to purchase wood vs. plastic toys.
 Here are some other guidelines to keep in mind when toy-shopping:

-- Make sure a toy isn’t too loud.
-The noise of some toys can be as loud as a car horn—even louder if a child holds it directly to the ears—and can contribute to hearing damage.
+Make sure a toy isn’t too loud for your child.
+The noise of some rattles, squeak toys, and musical or electronic toys can be as loud as a car horn—even louder if a child holds it directly to the ears—and can contribute to hearing damage.

 For Five and Under